-The Palestinian organizations that started out in the mid-20th century were divided into two major movements.
-The first movement believed in the Arab nationalism as a platform for the liberation of Palestine and was part of the Arab nationalist movement ("Harakat al-Qawmeyoun al-Arab") which gave rise to different movements and parties in the Arab countries (in Palestine it mainly gave rise to the Popular Front for the Liberation of Palestine and at a later stage to the Democratic Front for the Liberation of Palestine).
-Activists of this movement believed that the way to Tel-Aviv passes through the capitals of the Arab countries and through unifying the Arab world into one political entity.
-It's obvious that this movement was greatly influenced by Nasser's rise to power.
+The Palestinian organizations that started out in the mid-twentieth century were divided into two major movements.
+The first movement believed in the Arab nationalism as a platform for the liberation of Palestine and was part of the Arab nationalist movement (Harakat al-qawmiyun al-Arab), which led to the development of different movements and parties in the Arab countries (in Palestine, it mainly gave rise to the Popular Front for the Liberation of Palestine and at a later stage to the Democratic Front for the Liberation of Palestine).
+Activists of this movement believed that the way to Tel-Aviv passed through the capitals of the Arab countries and through unifying the Arab world into one political entity.
+It was obvious that this movement was greatly influenced by Nasser’s rise to power.

 Activists of the second movement that started out in the mid-sixties believed that in the equation of the Arab unity and the liberation of Palestine, the latter should precede the former.
-The core members who led this movement, which became a central power among the Palestinians, believed that they cannot rely on the Arab regimes to solve the Palestinian case.
-These youth, including Yasser Arafat, Khalil al-Wazir, Salah Khalaf, Mahmoud Abbas and others, became the leaders of the Palestinian people and the generators of the renewed Palestinian Nationalism, based on the ethos of resistance and armed struggle.
+The core members who led this movement, which became a central power among the Palestinians, believed that they could not rely on the Arab regimes to solve the Palestinian case.
+These youth, including Yasser Arafat, Khalil al-Wazir, Salah Khalaf, Mahmoud Abbas, and others, formed the leadership of the Palestinian people and generated a renewed Palestinian Nationalism, based on the ethos of resistance and armed struggle.

-There is no doubt that the defeat of the Arab regimes in the Six-Day war had indirectly benefited Fatah movement established in the late fifties and early sixties.
-The first post-war armed conflict between Fatah members and Jordanian soldiers and the Israeli army at the Israeli-Jordanian border eventually created the symbol of the new Palestinian and (Arab) resister (Muqawim) who became the only hope after the Israeli crucial strike against the Arab armies.
-This battle, called "Mʿarakat al-Karama" (the battle of honor) led to starting the restoration of the Arabic honor lost after the Six-Day War.
+Undoubtedly, the defeat of the Arab regimes in the Six-Day War indirectly benefited the Fatah movement that was established in the late fifties and early sixties.
+The first post-war armed conflict between Fatah members and Jordanian soldiers and the Israeli army at the Israeli-Jordanian border eventually created the symbol of the new Palestinian and (Arab) resister (muqāwim) who became the only hope after Israel’s crucial strike against the Arab armies.
+Known as the Battle of al-Karāma (honor), this battle was the starting point of restoring the Arabic honor that had been lost after the Six-Day War.

-The Palestinian National Liberation Movement, Fatah, was considerably influenced by the revolutionary terminology that began to spread in the Third World, from Vietnam in the East to Cuba and Latin America in the West, with a central resistive base in Algeria.
-But at that time, Fatah stood apart from the other resistance movements, mainly the leftist, which started to develop among the Palestinian refugees in the refugee camps and in the West Bank.
-Fatah was greatly influenced by the relationships between some of its members, especially Yasser Arafat, and the Muslim Brotherhood in Egypt (some were even part of this movement), mainly during the Muqawama operations in the Gaza strip and those conducted in the Suez Canal zone between 1950 and 1954.
-As opposed to the different movements by which they were inspired, Fatah tried to revive the figure of the Palestinian rebel and Mujahid of the 1936-39 Arab revolt in the Mandatory Palestine, during which the new Palestinian nationalism developed.
+Fatah, which formed the core of the Palestinian National Liberation Movement, was considerably influenced by the revolutionary terminology that began to spread in the Third World, from Vietnam in the East to Cuba and Latin America in the West, with a central resistive base in Algeria.
+But at that time, Fatah stood apart from the other resistance movements, mainly the leftist ones, which started to develop among the Palestinian refugees in the refugee camps and in the West Bank.
+Fatah was greatly influenced by the relationships between some of its members, especially Yasser Arafat, and the Muslim Brotherhood in Egypt (some were even part of this movement), mainly during the muqāwama operations in the Gaza Strip and those conducted in the Suez Canal zone between 1950 and 1954.
+As opposed to the different movements by which they were inspired, Fatah tried to revive the figure of the Palestinian rebel and mujāhid of the 1936–1939 Arab revolt in Mandatory Palestine, during which Palestinian nationalism developed.

-The various elements which influenced the identity of Fatah show in its announcement regarding the first military operation, published on January 1, 1965:
+The various elements that influenced the identity of Fatah are manifested in its announcement about its first military operation, published on January 1, 1965:

-After relying on Allah and since we believe in our right to struggle for regaining our land, and in the sacred Jihad, and in the Arab revolutionary forces from the Atlantic Ocean to the Gulf and in the support provided by the free and virtuous people around the world, one of our Action force units conducted an operation in the occupied territories on the night of December 31, 1964…
+After relying on Allah and since we believe in our right to struggle for regaining our land, and in the sacred Jihad, and in the Arab revolutionary forces from the Atlantic Ocean to the Gulf and in the support provided by the free and virtuous people around the world, one of our Action force units conducted an operation in the occupied territories on the night of December 31, 1964.